eShopWorld/devops/README.md

 ## Example of using config with WebHostBuilder

+Example of using with a WebHostBuilder when bootstrapping a Web Application.

 ```csharp
 public class Program
 {
 	...

 	// In program, we setup our configuration in the standard microsoft way...